ThreeSixtyGiving/standard/documentation/plan-the-process.md

 We can also put you in touch with grantmakers who can share relevant experiences with you.

 #### Data Registry
 360Giving Data Registry is a list of all the organisations that publish their grants data in the 360Giving Data Standard, with direct links to their data sources.

-You can access and download files of published data by visiting the <a href="https://data.threesixtygiving.org/" target="_blank">Data Registry.</a>
+You can access and download files on the Data Registry <a href="https://data.threesixtygiving.org/" target="_blank">here.</a>

 #### GrantNav
 GrantNav is a search-engine for grants data.
 You can explore and download data about where funding goes and how much is given across billions of pounds of grants.

-You can access GrantNav by visiting <a href="https://grantnav.threesixtygiving.org" target="_blank">GrantNav.</a>
+You can access GrantNav <a href="https://grantnav.threesixtygiving.org" target="_blank">here.</a>

 Each grant record has its own page with the 10 core fields showing at the top.
 The other fields that have been shared are displayed in a table.